JoyceOnor/cv/README.md

 # resume
 This project is an interactive resume.
-An oversized application for showing off some of my coding skills
+An oversized application for showing off some of my coding skills.

-See website in action
+# See website in action